jundalisay/spblist/content/en/research/keynes/general-theory/chapter-14appendix2.md

 <!--  which it will, either by a change in the volume of discounts or by open-market operations, increase or decrease its assets — which is what Ricardo expressly does mean in the above quotation —  then it is not the case either that the policy of the monetary authority is nugatory or that only one policy is compatible with long-period equilibrium. -->

-> *Superphysics Note: According to Adam Smith, the buying and selling of bonds is a mercantilist tool <br> **Keynes imposes his ideas onto Ricardo who clearly said that interest rates have nothing to do with the bank, but with the profits in society (in line with Adam Smith's notions).
+{{< n n="*According to Adam Smith, the buying and selling of bonds is a mercantilist tool <br> **Keynes imposes his ideas onto Ricardo who clearly said that interest rates have nothing to do with the bank, but with the profits in society (in line with Adam Smith's notions)." >}}

 <!-- though in the extreme case where money-wages are assumed to fall without limit in face of involuntary unemployment through a futile competition for employment between the unemployed labourers, there will, it is true, be -->